LukasIngemarsson/LukasIngemarsson/README.md

 M.Sc.
-IT Student at LiU (spec. in AI & ML)
+Student in AI & ML at LiU